Understanding a Temporary Order

 Issues Covered by Temporary Orders

 Temporary orders are a key component in deciding how certain important matters are handled while the couple is separated.
 Because every situation is unique, there isn’t a one-size-fits-all solution.
-If you have children, own a home together and other assets or have debt, your case may be more complex.
+If you have children, own a home together and other assets, or have debt, your case may be more complex.
 A temporary order will take into consideration the issues that apply to your situation.
 A divorce attorney can help you sort out such matters as the following with a temporary order.

 If you have children, a temporary order will determine which parent will have physical custody of the children until a final order regarding custody is issued.
 A family law court will take into account what is in the best interests of the children when granting custody.

-The parent who doesn’t have physical custody of the children will be order to pay child support to the custodial parent.
+The parent who doesn’t have physical custody of the children will be ordered to pay child support to the custodial parent.
 The non-custodial parent is normally awarded visitation rights and will be required to pay child support as determined by the court.
 These arrangements can become part of the final divorce decree.

 Sale or Possession of the Marital Home